ErwinRieger/ddprint/README.rst

 DDPrint adds process control to FDM printer.

-The process that is to be controled is the process of extruding plastic.
+The process that is to be controlled is the process of extruding plastic.

 This includes the feeder, a bowden tube (*) and the hotend with its heater, lets call this the *extruder*.